zitadel/zitadel/docs/docs/examples/login/nextjs.md

 ### Userinfo API

-To show userinformation you can either use the data from the idToken, or call the userinfo endpoint.
-In our case we implement the Userinfo API which loads user data.
+To show user information, you can either use the idToken data, or call the userinfo endpoint.
+In this example, we call the userinfo endpoint to load user data.
 To implement the API you have to create a file under the `pages/api` folder, called `userinfo.ts`.
 The file should look like the following.